Angelo Barovier: The Barovier family

 The name Barovier comes from the word berroviere, which means an armiger guarding the captain of the people.
-It is likely that a Barovier, originally from Treviso, settled in Murano – a settlement situated on islands one mile north of Venice – around 1291 when a law of the Venetian Republic required all glass furnaces to be situated in Murano due to the fear of them causing fires in Venice.
+It is likely that a Barovier, originally from Treviso, settled in Murano – a settlement situated on islands one mile north of Venice – after 1291 when a law of the Venetian Republic required all glass furnaces to be situated in Murano due to the fear of them causing fires in Venice.

 The oldest representative of the family of which we know is Jacobello (born around 1295), whose sons Antonio and Bartolomeo are mentioned in documents of 1348 as fiolari (glassmakers).
 A son of Bartolomeo, Jacopo, remembered as a master glassmaker and a furnace owner, was Angelo’s father.

+One of Angelo's children, Marietta inherited the family workshop along with her brother Giovanni in 1460.